Press releases are a presentation of facts sent to journalists in the hope that they'll get published and turned into stories.

 Journalists will only ditch press releases containing lots of sales messages, so keep it factual and newsworthy.
 What makes something newsworthy?
 Well, have you just launched a new product that's different from anything else?
-Or won a client in an unusual way?
+Or unusually won a client?
 Put a 'journalist hat' on and consider the sorts of stories that are more likely to get published.

 Before you issue any press release, investigate the media you're targeting.
-Do they have any specific sections where your story would fit in?
-Do they have a certain style of writing?
+Do they have any specific sections where your story would fit?
+Do they have a particular style of writing?
 Do they prefer to have a chat over the phone or do they like to be emailed instead?
-Get to know the media you're targeting and you'll stand a much better chance of achieving coverage.
+Get to know the media you're targeting, and you'll stand a much better chance of achieving coverage.

 You're not personal enough

 Journalists aren't stupid.
 They'll know if you're sending out mass emails to hundreds of different contacts.
-This looks irrelevant and unfriendly.
+It looks irrelevant and unfriendly.
 Make your emails personal and try to develop a relationship with each journalist.
-Create a 'media list' and write useful notes against each contact name so you know how to better deal with them in future.
+Create a 'media list' and write useful notes against each contact name, so you know how to better deal with them in future.

 You're becoming a pain

-If someone is constantly nagging a journalist with questions like 'when is my story going to get published?', then they'll be more inclined to move your press release straight to the trash can.
+If someone is continually nagging a journalist with questions like 'when is my story going to get published?', then they'll be more inclined to move your press release straight to the trash can.
 Let's face it!
-None of us like to be hassled.
+None of us likes hassle.
 It only leaves a bad taste in our mouths.
 To keep the journalist sweet, don't chase too much and don't become a pain.
 Respect them and understand that you can't secure coverage for everything, as it's really up to them.